Learning HCX-Part 9: Testing HCX Bulk Migration

 3: HCX Cloud Deployment & Configuration

-Site pairing task is straight forward and it should compelte without any issue if all your configuration is correct.
-However In my lab I was getting an error “untrusted ssl connection” when trying to do site pairing.
+The site pairing task is straightforward and should be completed without any issues if all your configurations are correct.
+However, in my lab, I encountered an error, “untrusted SSL connection,” when attempting to perform site pairing.

-If you are testing HCX in your lab environment, then for fixing this issue please read this article
+If you are testing HCX in your lab environment, then to fix this issue, please read this article

-To pair HCX-Enterprise with HCX-Cloud, login to your on-premise vCenter Web Client and click on HCX plugin and go to Site Pairings tab.
+To pair HCX-Enterprise with HCX-Cloud, login to your on-premise vCenter UI, click on the HCX plugin, and go to the Site Pairings tab.

 Click on Register new connection.

-In last post of HCX series, we deployed HCX Cloud appliance and performed basic configuration.
-The next step was to pair the HCX Enterprise appliance to the HCX Cloud so that we can start consuming HCX features.
+In the last post of the HCX series, I demonstrated deploying and configuring the HCX Cloud appliance.
+The next step is to pair the HCX Enterprise appliance with the HCX Cloud appliance to start consuming HCX features.

-When I tried pairing the on-prem HCX to HCX Cloud, I was getting ssl connection error and site pairing task was failing.
+When I tried pairing the HCX on-prem appliance with the HCX Cloud appliance, I got an SSL connection error, and the site pairing task failed.

-I quickly checked on this error with one of our staff engineer from hybridity team and he helped me with actual steps for fixing this issue.
-These are the high level steps you need to perform when you face this issue.
+I quickly checked on this error with one of our developers from the hybridity team, and he helped me with the actual steps for fixing this issue.
+These are the high-level steps you need to perform when you face this issue.

-1: Generate Private and Public cert file on HCX Cloud appliance.
+1: Generate private and public cert files on the HCX Cloud appliance.

 Learning HCX-Part 3-HCX Cloud Deployment & Configuration